SacredAntwon/Mark-0-Macropad/README.md

 _main.py:_ This is the main file that will run on boot.

 _macropad.py:_ This is the program that will display an interactive menu to select different programs and categories.
 Option are selected by highlighting an item and clicking the rotary encoder.
-There is also an option to lower or higher the volume of the system it is connected to by holding `Top Right` button and turning the rotary encoder.
+There is also an option to lower or higher the volume of the system it is connected to by holding `Top Left` button and turning the rotary encoder.

 _logo.py:_ This will display the logo.